camunda-community-hub/camunda8-greenfield-installation/README.md

        cd kind
        make k8s

-# Commands
+# Install Camunda 8 Environment

-If you haven't already, make sure to follow the Prerequisite steps above.
+If you haven't already, make sure to follow the Prerequisite steps for your specific cloud provider.
 At this point, you should have a Kubernetes Cluster created on the cloud provider of your choice.

-See the sections below for the commands that are available to install (and uninstall) different camunda related components

-## Install (and Uninstall) Camunda 8 Environment

 To start a basic Camunda environment, run the following:

      make camunda

+Be patient, this can take several minutes for nodes to auto scale and for services to start.

 By default, this command will create a Camunda 8 environment that includes Zeebe Brokers, the Zeebe Gateway, Elasticsearch, Operate, and Tasklist.